 STI Working Paper 2005/3: The Service Economy in OECD Countries

-Improving the performance of the services sector is important to enhance aggregate economic growth.
-This is primarily since the service sector has become the quantitatively most important sector in all OECD economies.
-The growing role of services is not only the result of a resource re-allocation towards services, as the sector with low productivity growth.
+Service economy has become quantitatively most important in all OECD economies.
+The growing role of service economy is not only the result of a resource re-allocation towards services, as the sector with low productivity growth.
 It is also related to demand side factors, such as a high income elasticity of demand for some services, demographic developments, the provision of certain services as public goods, and the growing role of services as providers of intermediate inputs.
 The empirical evidence points to several areas where employment and productivity growth in services is held back.

 The Service Economy - Standardisation or Customisation? - Jon Sundbo